Sam got one in the very first episode. "I'm taking you home!"

 "Everybody Hates Hitler": the opening scenes where the Golem rips through a camp of Nazis like they were paper.

 "Remember the Titans": Sam guesses that Artemis and Prometheus were romantically involved given maybe three basic unconnected clues.
 Not only does he taunt her but he talks a goddess into killing her father to save Prometheus.

 Meg's last stand against Crowley in "Goodbye Stranger".

 Castiel breaking free of Naomi's control and keeping the angel tablet from her.

 "Taxi Driver": Sam breaks Bobby out of Hell.

 Benny allows Dean to kill him so he can save Sam and Bobby from Purgatory.

-A meta-one: After viewing the ending of "Clip Show" (Let's just say it involves Crowley at his most heinous.note Trust me, it's too big to spoil.), learning through the next episode trailer that Sam and Dean are going to use him for the Third Trialnote Curing a demon. is remarkably satisfying.
+A meta-one: After viewing the ending of "Clip Show" (Let's just say it involves Crowley at his most heinous.note Trust me, it's too big to spoil.), learning that Sam and Dean are going to use him for the Third Trialnote Curing a demon. in "Sacrifice" is remarkably satisfying.